Heydarchi/SELinux-Explorer/README.md

 - [ ] Enable using the generated data for drawing new diagrams
 - [ ] Analyze only the changed files to save time
 - [ ] Refactoring the code architecture
+- [ ] Make it possible to de-active drawing and only make a schema of data